CARV-ICS-FORTH/frisbee/README.md

 ## 📙 Documentation

+Frisbee addresses the key pain points developers and QA engineers face when testing cloud-native applications in the earlier stages of the software lifecycle.
+We make it possible to:

+* **Run tests:**  create temporary containers for application dependencies, setup their initial state and clean them up in the end.
+* **Write tests:** describe complex topologies, dynamic operating conditions, Chaos Events, and distributed assertions.
+* **Debug tests:** integrate application-specific metrics, monitor site-wide health metrics, and raise notifications on SLA violations.

-Frisbee installation and reference documents are available at:
+For more information, Frisbee installation and reference documents are available at:

 👉 **[Quick Start](docs/introduction.md)**